tanmayhinge-zz/honeyscript/README.md

 ---

 ### Steps to get started:
-1. If you have git installed,```git clone https://github.com/tanmayhinge/honeyscript.git``` This will download all files necessary for you to start writing honeyscript.
+1. If you have git installed, ```git clone https://github.com/tanmayhinge/honeyscript.git``` ..
+This will download all files necessary for you to start writing honeyscript.
 2. Create a new file called ```hello.honey``` in the root of  ```./honeyscript/``` folder
 3. Copy paste the below code examples or write your own and run command ```npm run honey hello.honey```